 CLOSE CALL: Sugar Ray Robinson (left) was only 21 when this photo was taken on May 28, 1942, the day he fought Marty Servo at Madison Square Garden in New York City.
 Robinson never lost to a fellow welterweight, although he came close in this fight.
 He won a split decision but, according to The New York Times, many in attendance felt Servo was cheated.
 Servo would go on to win the world welterweight title.
 Robinson would go on to become the greatest fighter ever.

-ICON: This portrait of the great Jack Johnson, probably taken in the first decade of the 20th century, shows you the remarkable physical specimen he was in his prime.
+ICON: This is a portrait of the great Jack Johnson in his prime, probably taken in the first decade of the 20th century.
 Johnson became the first black heavyweight champion when he took the crown from Tommy Burns in 1908 in Sydney, Australia.

 BLOOD AND GUTS: The photographer captured in this image the savagery of Tony Zale and Rocky Graziano’s historic three-fight series, against which all trilogies are judged.
 The series took place in 1946, ’47 and ’48, all three ending in knockout.
 Zale won the first and third meetings, Graziano the second.
 This photo was taken during Graziano’s sixth-round KO of Zale at the old Chicago Stadium in Chicago.